Ultraviolet-Ninja/KTANE_Java_Bomb_Manual/README.md

 Tab contains a slider for the number of strikes earned during the current defuse and a panel for each color.
 The output displays the order of colors to press in response to the flashing sequence.
 Changing the number of strikes will have the sequence change to the correct order as well.

 ### Who's On First Tab
 Step 1 will find the correct panel based on what is typed.
 Step 2 will find the sequence of words that correspond to the typed word.
 Go through the words to find the one that the defuser has.
-Also a quick clear area for easy use
+Also, a quick clear area for easy use

 ### Memory Tab
 The top row takes in the given number on the indicator.
-Based on that number, a label will prompt what button to press next and the expert will input the label/position into the empty field of that row.
-The next row of fields will be enabled and the process repeats until the module is solved.
+Based on that number, a label will prompt what button to press next, and the expert will input the label/position into the empty field of that row.
+The next row of fields will be enabled, and the process repeats until the module is solved.
 (Or you blow up, but that won't happen....
 I think) There's a reset button for wrong answers or new modules. **Module takes in only number 1-4**

 ### Morse Code Tab
-Only reads dots, dashes and spaces in the input field (- and .) and outputs possible words in the TextArea.
+Only reads dots(hyphens), dashes(periods) and spaces(spaces, duh) in the input field and outputs possible words in the TextArea.
-**[Module does not display correct results, needs further coding and testing]**

 ### Complicated Wires Tab
 Input a letter sequence for each wire, and the output will display what that wire is and whether to cut it or not.
 Be sure to check the sides of the bomb for parallel port, batteries and the serial number.